-100% certainty.
+Grain damage erodes market value cutting into producer income.
+It is therefore essential to develop affordable and effective means of identifying such damage.
+In agricultural terminology, grain damage falls under the definition of grain impurities [5].
+Hence, the practice is not to recognize grain damage as a separate phenomenon.
+Industrial facilities commonly rely on mechanical screen sets to separate damaged and healthy grains.
+Damage to caryopses in samples is then assessed manually.
+Assessments take approximately a minute per caryopsis.
 Yet, given the long time required to identify damaged grains, assessments must be limited to single sample checks from each batch.
 Hence, efforts are under way to bring machine-identification of grain damage to the human quality standard allowing testing greater quantities of crops at the same time.
-Niewczas attempted to evaluate mechanical damage in wheat kernels using X-ray techniques.
+Niewczas attempted to evaluate mechanical damage to wheat caryopses using X-ray techniques.
 The images were used to acquire information on the severity and nature of damage.
 Unfortunately, the method has proven to be poorly suited for industrial use.
 The cost of X-ray photography and the conditions required therefor limit the method to laboratory applications [3].
 The use of thermography to identify the quality parameters of selected cereal and fruit grains, as described by Baranowski, entailed measurements of the radiation temperature on surfaces of selected cereal and fruit grains as well as the assessment of the suitability of such measurements for determining quality of the tested objects.
 Baranowski performed over a dozen sets of measurements of radiation temperature on the surfaces of the wheat, rye and maize grains and found substantial temperature differences between damaged and undamaged grains.
 The method may be of practical use in evaluating the proportion of damaged grains in total yield [1].
-Another option is to measure the velocity of acoustic waves to identify mechanical damage in cereal grains.
-The method, as researched by Stasiak, has failed to fulfill expectations.
-Efforts continue to improve it [6].
-Zdunek, in his turn, attempted to apply acoustic emissions to detect plant tissue ruptures.
-While his work did not focus on identifying grain damage, it could be used in assessing the quantities of damaged grains in yield [8].
 The above research work has sought to apply a range of technologies to identify and assess macrodamage in cereal grains.
 However, none of the methods has been adopted by the industry.
 None has succeeded in offering a way of identifying grain damage at an efficiency level comparable to that of human operators.
 The advantage of humans lies in their ability to perceive and draw conclusions on the recorded image.
 As of to date, no machine identification method has employed a similar mechanism.
-It thus seems advisable to devise a mechanical identification system that relies on image analysis and artificial neural networks which are actually equivalent to the mechanism that humans employ in such identification
+It thus seems advisable to devise a mechanical identification system that relies on image analysis and artificial neural networks which are actually equivalent to the mechanism that humans employ in such identification.

-2. Materials and methods
+3. Materials and methods

-To conduct the project, as described above, the author procured biological material in the form of maize kernels of the Clarica FAO 280 variety.
-Two study samples were taken, containing 100 and 50 kernels respectively.
-One of them contained 16 mechanically damaged kernels out of the total of 100, the other: 6 out of 50.
+The author procured biological material in the form of maize caryopses of the Clarica FAO 280 variety.
+Two study samples were taken, containing 100 and 50 caryopses respectively.
+One of them contained 16 mechanically damaged caryopses out of the total of 100, the other: 6 out of 50.
 The images were obtained with the use of a station made up of a light tent, camera tripod, digital (reflex) camera and a set of lights.
-Each caryopsis was placed in the tent against a black backdrop and photographed three times, each time being turned by 180° so as to expose its entire surface.
-Prior to their conversion to learning sets, all photographs were processed to improve image parameters such as sharpness and contrast and, where needed, to frame them appropriately.
+Each caryopsis was photographed three times, each time being turned by 180° so as to expose its entire surface.
 After that they were exported to a bitmap (.bmb) format.
 The key stage was to select those caryopsis features that will allow the artificial neural network to identify damage.
 The author chose a set of representative variables that included a set of features providing information on colour relying on the RGB colour space model coded in a proprietary manner, and a selection of features containing information on shape as described with the use of selected shape coefficients: